 Have an exit plan and know how to follow it when the time comes.
 Regardless of how well-prepared you are, sooner or later you will have to leave your home.
 Get yourself a new or used bicycle if you can.
 A touring or mountain bike and equip it with saddlebags that can carry everything you need in order to reach your safe haven.

-After Snowzilla, generator sales have increased and many people bought one just to make sure they won’t be caught unprepared next time.
+After Snowzilla, generator sales have increased dramatically.
+Many people bought one just to make sure they won’t be caught unprepared next time.
 You shouldn’t wait for a storm to hit your area to get one and you should already have one in your garage.

 Stockpile batteries in a variety of size because these items will be of great value when the grid is down.
 Even more, learn how to recondition your batteries and squeeze out all their juice.

 Install solar panels now or get a generator that works with solar panels.
 You should integrate these solutions as an adjunct to your use of utility power.